rmsk2/moreorless/readme.md

 # Moreorless

 This is a text viewer for the Foenix F256 family of modern retro computers.
-It allows to load a text file into RAM and to navigate through it in forwards and backwards direction using the following keys:
+It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it in forwards and backwards direction using the following keys:

 - `Cursor left` and `right` move the cursor horizontally.
 Whenever the left or right edge of the screen are crossed the current line is increased or decreased.
 When the cursor crosses the right edge in the bottom